 What happens if an adult doesn’t act responsibly?

 Fines for minor offences may be imposed by infringement notice.
-Fines of up to $12,000 or a jail term of up to 12 months may be incurred for more serious offences.
+Significant fines or a jail term of up to 12 months may be incurred for more serious offences.

 Other resources available which provide information about the Sale and Supply of Alcohol to Youth legislation: